daphne-eu/daphne/doc/Deploy.md

 ```

-5. Starting a main target on the HPC (SLURM) and connecting it with the started workers, to execute payload from the stream.
+5. Starting a main target on the HPC (Slurm) and connecting it with the started workers, to execute payload from the stream.
 ```shell
 cat ../scripts/examples/hello-world.daph | ./deploy-distributed-on-slurm.sh --login login.vega.izum.si --user $USER -i ~/.ssh/hpc.pub run
 ```

-6. Starting a main target on the HPC (SLURM) and connecting it with the started workers, to execute payload from a file.
+6. Starting a main target on the HPC (Slurm) and connecting it with the started workers, to execute payload from a file.
 ```shell
 ./deploy-distributed-on-slurm.sh --login login.vega.izum.si --user $USER -i ~/.ssh/hpc.pub run example-time.daphne
 ```

-7. Stopping all workers on the HPC (SLURM).
+7. Stopping all workers on the HPC (Slurm).
 ```shell
 ./deploy-distributed-on-slurm.sh --login login.vega.izum.si --user $USER -i ~/.ssh/hpc.pub stop
 ```